-Similar to wave 1 of TwinLife, participants were asked to fill in their current height [in cm] and weight [in kg] in an open-ended format.
+Similar to the face-to-face 1 in TwinLife (F2F 1), participants of F2F 2 were asked to fill in their current height [in cm] and weight [in kg] in an open-ended format.
 For children younger than 14 years, one parent was asked to provide information on their child's current height and weight (external report).
 For parents as well as children and adolescents aged 10 years or older, current height and weight were measured via self-report.
 In face-to-face 2, these values were part of the CASI (computer assisted self-interview), which was a questionnaire to be filled out on a tablet.
-In contrast to the first data assessment (face-to-face 1), information on height and weight was provided by two informants for all twins of cohort 2 and all siblings in the similar age range, i.e., via self-report and external report of the parents, as the filter conditions overlapped for the age range of 10 to 13 years.
+In contrast to the first data assessment (F2F 1), information on height and weight was provided by two informants for all twins of cohort 2 and all siblings in the similar age range, i.e., via self-report and external report of the parents, as the filter conditions overlapped for the age range of 10 to 13 years.
 Differences in the external report and self-report for the age range of 10 to 13 years are referred to as "informant differences" throughout this report.
-Variables indicating the occurrence of informant differences were generated in accordance with the first technical report (see Table 1).
+Variables indicating the occurrence of informant differences (bdy0100_dht, bdy0200_dwt) were generated in accordance with the first technical report (see Table 1.).
+The assessment in subsequent waves followed in a similar manner, however, in F2F3 only data from children were assessed via parent-report.
+The frequencies of body measurement values available for each data collection are depicted in Fehler!
+Verweisquelle konnte nicht gefunden werden.